Warning: Swimming With Sharks In Hawaii Is Safe, Fun And Inspiring!

 So, it is fair to say that "swimming with sharks" is one of the methods of spreading shark awareness.
 Moreover, it is the best way to overcome our fear of sharks.
-In Hawaii, shark experts organize swimming with sharks either in cages or in open ocean.
+In Hawaii, shark experts organize swimming with sharks either in cages or in the open ocean.
 It's almost always arranged in groups.

 Generally, the tour leader/guide/instructor will explain the situation, provide equipment and share advice on how you should behave underwater.
 You'll also receive all the swimming equipment you need.
 Once the boat arrives at a given location, and once everyone is equipped, it is time to party!

-When swimming in open ocean, one of the inspectors will jump in the ocean and see if there are sharks in that area.
+When swimming in the open ocean, one of the inspectors will jump in the ocean and see if there are sharks in that area.
 Now, the instructors and tour guide mustn't feed or lure the sharks, at least not in Hawaii state waters, for it is forbidden by the law.
 Instead, sharks will follow the boat on their own.
 Supposedly, they developed a symbiosis with human fishers throughout their history.
 Cool, right?

 Once the instructors find a suitable area for swimming, they'll invite you and other tourists into the water.
-Before that, they'll probably share some essential information regarding the shark behavior:
+Before that, they'll probably share some essential information regarding shark behavior: